zixiaojin66/A-3Net-master/README.md

 # Code
 Net.py: It defines the model.

-vector.py: It defines a method to calculate the smiles of drugs as vertices and edges of a graph. utils.py: It defines some other functions. warm-scence.py: Warm start test of 750 drugs and 994 side effects. cold-scence.py: Cold start test of 750 drugs and 994 side effects.
+vector.py: It defines a method to calculate the smiles of drugs as vertices and edges of a graph.

+utils.py: It defines some other functions.

+warm-scence.py: Warm start scence of 750 drugs and 994 side effects.

+cold-scence.py: Cold start scence of 750 drugs and 994 side effects.

 # Run
 ```bash